Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Experiments

 \subsection{Results}

-First, we will compare training a rule-based model with the behavior parameters (as is done in \cite{10.1007/978-3-031-63803-9_22}) against training it with the topological features extracted with this methodology for collision avoidance.
+First, we will compare training a rule-based model with the behavior parameters (as is done in \cite{10.1007/978-3-031-63803-9_22}) against by training it with the topological features that have been extracted using the methodology proposed in this paper for the avoidance of collisions.
 For that, we will use Skope Rules.
 Skope Rules\footnote{https://github.com/scikit-learn-contrib/skope-rules} is a rule-based ML algorithm, that learns interpretable and diversified rules for “scoping” a target class of interest, i.e. detecting samples from this class with high precision.
 In practical applications, skope-rules model has been applied to several safety-critical classification tasks, as well as anomaly detection problems or cluster description.

+Table \ref{tab:comparisonSkrules} highlights the superior performance of SkopeRules using topological features compared to behavior parameters.
+For a proper interpretation of the results, we remark that, based on the labeling criteria defined in Sec. \ref{subsec:datacollection}, the positive class (i.e., $y=+1$) refers to our target situation (that is, either absence of collisions, deadlocks, or absence of both).
+As a result, true positives here denote their correct classification, with false positives reflecting how many hazardous cases (presence of collisions, deadlocks, or both, labeled as $y=-1$) are missed.
+In contrast, true negatives are associated to the dangerous situations being correctly classified, with false negatives representing false alarm cases.